sabatinim/sabatinim.github.io/_posts/2021-11-25-test_boundaries.md

       - name: DEMO
         run: script/demo
 ```

-This means: on pushing, start a build that execute the ci and demo script.
+So, here's the lowdown: when we hit that push button, it kicks off a build that runs the CI and demo scripts.
+Just a
-Under [tab actions](https://github.com/sabatinim/test-containers/actions) I can see all the build with the output:
+smooth ride through the [GitHub Actions tab](https://github.com/sabatinim/test-containers/actions), where you can catch
+all the action and check out the build outputs.

 ``` bash
 [INFO]